nychealth/provisional-vital-statistics/README.md

 ### Race and Ethnicity Groups

 Provisional vital statistics data are presented by race and ethnicity for the largest racial and ethnic groups in NYC.
-Smaller groups, such as the American Indian & Alaska Native (AI/AN) group, fall within the “Other” category.
-Small counts in these groups would require suppression of data to protect confidentiality, and trends would lack interpretability.
-Additionally, in birth and death data, the AI/AN group is prone to underreporting and misclassification.
+Racial and ethnic groups with small group sizes are categorized as “Other” to protect confidentiality and ensure more accurate interpretability.
+This commonly occurs with some groups, such as the American Indian & Alaska Native (AI/AN) group, resulting in a lack of representation in vital statistics data.
+We acknowledge this lack of representation is inequitable, and we are developing methods to ensure more inclusive representation.
+Overall, in birth and death data, the AI/AN group is prone to underreporting and misclassification.

+The ”Other” group includes non-Hispanic AI/AN, non-Hispanic multiple races, non-Hispanic other races, and unknown race.

 ### Definitions of Selected Variables
 - **Infant mortality rate**: Number of infant deaths (less than 1 year of age) per 1,000 live births.